SCIFIHISTORY.NET

 "Professor Sturgess invents a miraculous engine which can draw unlimited power from the atoms of the air.
 When the professor is killed, his daughter and her fiance must fight to keep the secret of the power engine out of the hands of evil Weston Dore and his henchmen."

 "After their latest rocket fails, Dr. Charles Cargraves and retired General Thayer have to start over again.
 This time, Gen. Thayer approaches Jim Barnes, the head of his own aviation construction firms to help build a rocket that will take them to the moon.
 Together they gather the captains of industry and all pledge to support the goals of having the United States be the first to put a man on the moon.
 They build their rocket and successfully leave the Earth's gravitational pull and make the landing as scheduled.
-Barnes has miscalculated their fuel consumption however and after stripping the ship bare, they are still 100 lbs too heavy meaning that one of them will have to stay behind."
+Barnes has consumed too much fuel during the landing, leaving them short for the return voyage to Earth.
+After stripping the ship bare, they are still over 100 lbs too heavy, meaning that one of them will have to stay behind."

 A star is born!
 On this day in 1966 (in Italy), The Wild Wild Planet propelled audiences into that wild wild frontier!
 Directed by Antonio Margheriti, the SciFi/Thriller starred Tony Russel, Lisa Gastoni, and Massimo Serato.
 According to our friends at IMDB.com, here's the plot summary: